-In accordance with the definition provided for in the Regulations an "Appendix C financial services business" means -
+In accordance with the definition provided for in the Regulations an "Appendix C business" means - and, in either case is a business -

-(a) a financial services business supervised by the Commission; or

-(b) a business -

-- (i) which is carried on from a country or territory listed in Appendix C to the Handbook and which would, if it were carried on in the Bailiwick, be a financial services business: - (ii) which may only be carried on in that country or territory by a person regulated for that purpose under the law of that country or territory; - (iii) the conduct of which is subject to requirements to forestall, prevent and detect money laundering and terrorist financing that are consistent with those in the Financial Action Task Force Recommendations on Money Laundering in respect of such a business; and - (iv) the conduct of which is supervised for compliance with the requirements referred to in subparagraph (iii), by an overseas regulatory authority.
+- (a) a financial services business supervised by the Commission; or - (b) a business which is carried on from - - (i) a country or territory listed in Appendix C to the Handbook and which would, if it were carried on in the Bailiwick, be a financial services business; or - (ii) the United Kingdom, the Bailiwick of Jersey, the Bailiwick of Guernsey or the Isle of Man by a lawyer or accountant;

+- (A) which may only be carried on in that country or territory by a person regulated for that purpose under the law of that country or territory; - (B) the conduct of which is subject to requirements to forestall, prevent and detect money laundering and terrorist financing that are consistent with those in the Financial Action Task Force Recommendations on Money Laundering in respect of such a business; and - (C) the conduct of which is supervised for compliance with the requirements referred to in subparagraph (B), by the Commission or an overseas regulatory authority.

-The absence of a country or territory from the above list does not prevent the application of section 4.9.1 of the Handbook (reliable introductions by an overseas branch or member of the same group, subject to satisfactory terms of business).
+The absence of a country or territory from the above list does not prevent the application of section 4.10.1 of the Handbook (reliable introductions by an overseas branch or member of the same group, subject to satisfactory terms of business).